 How does rent-to-own work?

-When you and a homeowner work out a rent-to-own agreement — also known as a lease option, or lease-to-own — you pay monthly rent, but you also kick in some extra money each month to be put toward buying the house.
+When you and a homeowner work out a rent-to-own agreement — also known as a lease option, or lease-to-own — you make your monthly rent payments, plus you kick in extra money each month to be put toward buying the home.